zmalone/chef-web-docs/source/controls-for-compliance/windows/get-alerted-when-an-audit-run-fails/3/_index.md

 You access the alert history through the Chef Analytics web interface.
 Like a notification, an alert is raised from a rule.
 You can generate an alert and a notification from the same rule.

-Let's write a rule that's triggered when your audit control, which verifies that web content must not be owned by the `root` user, fails.
+Let's write a rule that's triggered when your audit control, which verifies that web content must not be owned by the `Administrators` group, fails.

 Recall that your control looks like this.